What is a Zero Balance Account?

-A zero-balance account (or "ZBA") is a business-oriented bank account that usually has a balance of $0.
+A zero-balance account, sometimes called a 'ZBA,' is a business-oriented bank account that usually has a balance of $0.

 Let's say restaurant company XYZ keeps its accounting department writes checks to pay the bills due that week.
-This week, the amount of those checks is $40,150.in Checking Account A. Every Tuesday, its
+This week, the amount of those checks is $40,150.in a checking account.
+Every Tuesday, its

-Company XYZ wants to keep itscentralized in one account that pays interest.
-To keep as much in the interest-bearing account, it moves only $40,150 out of the account on Tuesday so that the checks clear.
+Company XYZ wants to keep itscentralized primarily in a savings account that pays interest.
+To keep as much in the interest-bearing savings account, it moves only $40,150 out of the savings account and into the checking account on Tuesday so that the checks clear.

 Zero balance accounts help companies maximize interest revenue, but they also lead to additional money transfers and more bookkeeping work.